ByMykel/CSGO-API/README.md

 ## Usage

-This API currently supports **5 core languages** to keep the repository size manageable.
+This API currently supports **2 languages**.
 To access information in a specific language, replace `{language}` in the URL with one of the supported language codes listed below.

 ```http
 GET https://raw.githubusercontent.com/ByMykel/CSGO-API/main/public/api/{language}